NL33/electron-git/znext.md

 --for diff2html, reduce line breaks--right now, using mammoth for converting word docs, and are using the get raw data setting.
 It adds two line breaks after each paragraph.
 And this ends up being too much.
 I asked a question on github about this.

+--Comparisons: see if can change the [- and {+ symbols for diffs.
+The goal would be to change those into more unique symbols so that I can then do a replace on them that has a better chance of not catching text a user has in a doc.
+I asked a stack overflow about this.
+And maybe there is a way to use diff2html to help.

+--comparisons: make it easier to see the table of contents of the docs to navigate between them.
+For example, have it always on top, but collapsible in case there are a lot of docs.
+Or could have it on the side.
 # contact notes

 if link it to github, could tell them about it to get their support